Financial Planning -> Wills and Estates -> Minimizing Probate Fees, Joint Ownership of Assets

 Joint ownership of vehicles not only avoids probate fees, but may also make the transfer of the vehicle less complicated.
 In BC, only the death certificate is required to transfer the vehicle to the surviving joint owner.
 The Insurance Corporation of BC (ICBC) has a helpful Checklist for Estate Transfers (pdf).

 When a joint tenancy (joint ownership) is created, legal ownership is transferred to the new joint tenant, and beneficial ownership may also be transferred.
 A "gratuitous" transfer is one where part ownership was transferred at no cost to the transferee.
 When a gratuitous transfer is done, it is very important to state if beneficial ownership is transferred because if it is not stated, it is likely to be presumed that only legal ownership was transferred.
 If beneficial ownership is transferred, the new joint owner has right of survivorship, so the asset is automatically transferred to them on the death of the other joint owner, without going through probate.
 If beneficial ownership is not transferred, when the other joint tenant dies, the asset becomes part of the estate and will have to go through probate and be disbursed as per the instructions in the will.
+Some brokerages may require a "Letter of Direction" when a transfer of funds/investments is done from an individual to a joint account.
+This letter would just state that the transfer is requested, from account A to account B, and should be signed by the transferor.
+It could also include details about whether beneficial ownership is transferred.
+The beneficial ownership information should not be required by the brokerage, but should be documented.

 A gratuitous transfer is often done by a parent with adult children.
 In the case of a bank or investment accounts, it may be done so that the adult child can help manage the financial affairs of the parent.
 In the case of real estate, including a principal residence of the parent, there may be many reasons this is done.
 If a parent has more than one child or heir, and the property is transferred into joint tenancy with only one of the children or heirs, it is extremely important for the parent to put into writing the intention behind the creation of the joint account, indicating if the intention is to transfer beneficial ownership to the new joint owner, or just to have the new joint owner holding those assets temporarily, with eventual dispersal by the estate.
 The lack of this type of documentation has resulted in many court cases.
 The will should indicate whether jointly held assets that were gratuitously transferred are